High security encryption for email. PassLok is in no way associated with Gmail, Yahoo, or Outlook.

 --State-of-the art security--

 PassLok is based on the NaCl encryption engine, which uses 255-bit standard elliptic curves vetted against weaknesses by experts.
 On top of that, it uses the 256-bit XSalsa20 symmetric cipher, a high-performance, open source algorithm, which has been scrutinized by experts for nearly a decade without any practical weaknesses being found.

 The image-encryption part of PassLok, developed in-house but open-source, has recently been shown to be much harder to detect than F5, the champion steganography tool until now.

 PassLok does not use servers that might eventually compromise your private data.
 All encryption is done client-side.
 All data sent to the email server is encrypted, and they don't have the password that decrypts it.

 With PassLok, you can actually SEE that that your messages have been encrypted.
 You can also see the code.
 PassLok hides nothing from you.

-PassLok for Email has just entered beta testing.
+PassLok for Email is now in public beta testing.
 To report any bugs or suggest improvements, please submit them as "Issues" at this GitHub page: